-This means that deaf people can use Relay UK to access all services such as large businesses who have contact centres, hotels, GP’s or even members of their family.
+This means that deaf people can use Relay UK to access all services, such as large businesses with contact centres, hotels, GPs or even members of their families.

-There is no doubt Relay UK is a real lifeline for the deaf community, and you may believe that as a business this solves many problems as it offers deaf customers a way of contacting your contact centres without any barriers.
+There is no doubt Relay UK is a real lifeline for the deaf community.
+You may believe that as a business, this solves many problems as it offers deaf customers a way of contacting your contact centres without any barriers.

 But that’s something I would like to challenge.
 Just imagine this…

 You are looking to renew your car insurance.
-You’ve followed the usual procedure of looking at the price comparison websites online and you’ve found a deal that you’re pleased with.
-You’re confident that you have entered all of the details correctly; but are very aware that if you accept the quotes and go through the process online your insurance would no longer be valid if some of the details are incorrect.
+You’ve followed the usual procedure of looking at price comparison websites online and found a deal you’re pleased with.
+You’re confident that you have entered all of the details correctly, but are very aware that if you accept the quotes and go through the process online, your insurance will no longer be valid if some of the details are incorrect.

-You therefore decide to make a call to the insurance provider and check all the details are correct.
-No problem, you have access to Relay UK which means you can connect to the contact centre and quickly review all of the details with them.
+Therefore, you decide to call the insurance provider and check that all the details are correct.
+No problem; you have access to Relay UK, which means you can connect to the contact centre and quickly review all of the details with them.

-Things are going swimmingly, all the details you have entered online are correct and you are ready to go ahead with your insurance quote – until you have to go through the mandatory part of the call!
-Which is agreeing to the terms and conditions of the insurance product and the business.
+Things are going swimmingly, all the details you have entered online are correct, and you are ready to go ahead with your insurance quote – until you have to go through the mandatory part of the call!
+This is agreeing to the insurance product and business terms and conditions.

 You hadn’t prepared yourself for this, and waiting for the operator to relay all the information from voice to typed text means you are on that call for a total of 1 ½ hours!